We have some exciting new developments relating to our acclaimed Cognitive Abilities Profile (CAP) course, taking place in 2020.

 - The contents of the CAP toolkit and how to use this to develop informed and effective interventions.

 Not only do we believe that a CAP online model of delivering our renowned CAP training programme will be of even greater benefit to participants, but also that CAP is a uniquely adaptable tool for socially-distant times.

 The limits of standardisation in a non-standard world

 Traditional forms of ability assessment face considerable issues in terms of reliability when not being able to be conducted face to face.
 When the assessor and the student cannot be in the same room, standardisation and the absence of a controlled environment are challenging.

-Thus CAP lends itself not only to social-distance use, but the CAP training course can be fully delivered without face to face learning.
-This is something of a specialty for Real Training.
-We have been delivering online courses successfully since 2004, so you can be confident your online learning experience will be seamless and fully-supported.
+Thus CAP lends itself not only to social-distance use but the CAP training course can be fully delivered without face to face learning.
+This is something of a speciality for Real Training.
+We have been delivering online courses successfully since 2004, so you can be confident your online learning experience will be seamless and fully supported.